 7.8.
 If staff are informed they are being recorded and they are not comfortable with this, they need to end contact politely but immediately.
-Prior consent needs to be in place with agreement from all parties before any recordings can take place.
+Prior consent needs to be in place with This is an electronically retained document.
+All printed copies are uncontrolled.
+Date and time of document printing: 27/09/2023 10:13:32 agreement from all parties before any recordings can take place.
 There will be circumstances when being recorded meets a business need, for example at a public event or when the customer has additional support needs and this is an agreed support to them.